Happy Friday!

 - Comparable sales.
 What similar homes in the same area have sold for recently.

-Lately I have had a number of discussions with both clients and other agents about how to determine the market value of a brand-new home when there have been very few new homes that have sold in the past few years.
-Most buyers and sellers want to rely solely on “comps”, however when there are none (or only one or two) this factor has to be taken out of the equation.
-Then we have to rely on the other criteria listed above, along with two additional factors: replacement cost (how much it would cost to build the exact home, along with the cost of the land) and time.
-(A buyer might be able to replicate a property for less than the asking price, however they will have to wait a year or two before they can use the home.)
+Lately, I have had a number of discussions with both clients and other agents on this very subject: how to determine the market value of a brand-new home when there’ve been very few new homes sold in the past few years?
+Most buyers and sellers want to rely solely on “comps”; however, when there are none (or only one or two), this factor is taken out of the equation.
+In those situations, we must rely on the criteria listed above, along with two additional factors:

-Since construction costs went up so considerably in the past few years, it’s no wonder that the few new homes that are currently listed for sale are so much more expensive than past sales.
+Construction costs went up considerably in the past few years, so it’s no wonder that the few new homes currently listed for sale are exponentially expensive than past sales.

 The chart also shows why our inventory remains low, since builders have not been supplying new inventory to satisfy demand.
 It’s interesting to note that the last real influx of new inventory was 22 years ago.